 Every country offers an intimate relationship with those who travel and live in them.
 It can be infuriating and exhilarating – often both at once.
 At times this keeps the traveler on guard, at others, even the most jaded hearts are conquered.
 Sometimes, they'll eat you up – or spit you out.

 Printing test Cyanotypes on my studio rooftop, Bangkok 2011

 We have quite a history, you and I.

 I married a handsome Englishman with you, I have enjoyed your food and your art and your company when I visit, for eight years now.
-You're even featured in a new book about handmade paper that I've – almost – finished.
+You're in a new book about handmade paper that I've – almost – finished.

 We never had an exclusive thing, but you were always there for me when I needed a place to recover from your next-door neighbor (my real Southeast Asian love), Cambodia.
 Your beaches and hill towns and tourist infrastructure are second-to-none, and the garlands that are sold from your street corners and hang from your taxi mirrors and shrines never fail to lighten a humid afternoon.

 I never much cared for your famous smiles though.
 They always felt more polite than genuine, more about 'face' than contact.
 So ours was a relationship more of convenience than of passion, a mutual consumption rather than exchange – much like many of those I see on Sukhumvit road.

 Printing orchid Cyanotypes for wrapping paper designs, Bangkok 2010

 Speaking of Sukhumvit, I was enjoying a walk there with my husband last night.
 It was our weekly grocery run.
 We marvelled at how open the area appears, now the construction barriers around Terminal 21 have been removed.
 It was nearly 9:30.
 I struggled to keep up with him in a pair of cheap shoes on cracked asphalt and concrete.